| | | |

 How can I ensure my vegetables remain crunchy?

-To keep vegetables crunchy, make sure not to overcook them and consider blanching before stir-frying.
+Make sure you’re not overcooking them, and consider blanching them quickly before stir-frying.

 Is this recipe suitable for meal prepping?